jhvanderschee/hugocodex/content/en/posts/image-compression-for-the-lazy.md

 date: 2022-06-19
 ---

 No, this is not about lazy loading.
 We are talking about image compression only, as images are an important part of your page load (20% on average).
 Every byte counts when you want to [get a 100% Google Lighthouse Score](https://www.usecue.com/blog/how-to-get-a-100-google-lighthouse-score/).
 I was happy to find that [Boris Smus](https://github.com/borismus/image-zoom) did some great ground work on this topic.
-I used one of his examples to illustrate this article.
+I used one of his examples to illustrate this article, in which we will try to avoid any visible compression artifacts.

 ## Our image